 There has been a gradual increase in the PEI minimum wage from inception to date.
 This increase is informed by the prevailing realities in the province which include but are not limited to inflation.

-With PEI having one of the highest inflation rates in Canada, the recent increase of about 5 percent is still below the inflation level.
+With PEI having one of the highest inflation rates in Canada, the current minimum wage is below the inflation level.

-Notwithstanding, businesses are already complaining about the increase of minimum wage in PEI due to the post-pandemic challenges they face.
+Notwithstanding, businesses are already complaining about the increase in the minimum wage in PEI due to the post-pandemic challenges they face.
 They see a high minimum wage increase as a threat to their economic recovery from the pandemic.

-As a result, the Employment Standards Board is expected to keep reviewing the minimum wage in PEI nd submit its recommendations at least once a year.
+As a result, the Employment Standards Board is expected to keep reviewing the minimum wage in PEI and submit its recommendations at least once a year.

 P.E.I.
 Minimum Wage 2023

-However, minimum wage in PEI has been consistently increased every April since 2017.
+In the past, the P.E.I minimum wage was consistently increased every April since 2017.

-That means the subsequent minimum wage increase in PEI will likely reflect on April 1, 2023 following the recommendation of the Employment Standards Board.
+Also, the subsequent increase will occur on October 1, 2023, following the recommendation of the Employment Standards Board.

 Understanding the Working Hours in PEI